Fast radio bursts at the dawn of the 2020s: Future prospects

 \subsubsection{DRL}

 As we finalise this review, there are a number of exciting results emerging and it is clear that the CHIME/FRB sample and other experiments are going to guarantee a number of surprises in the coming five years.
-I'm gratified my 2019 prediction that only 1\% of all FRBs will show repeats from our original review is not too far off!
+I am gratified my 2019 prediction, from our original review, that only 1\% of all FRBs will show repeats is not too far off!
 At the time of writing, about 4\% of the CHIME/FRB sample repeats.
 I predict this fraction will go down further as the survey runs out of repeating sources to find down to its flux limit.
 My prediction of 3000 FRBs by 2024 looks like it will easily be reached at the current pace of discoveries.
 With the plans for CHIME/FRB outrigger stations now well underway, and progress at many other sites, there are now very good reasons to be optimistic about getting a large number (perhaps 1000) robustly associated galaxies with FRBs over the next five years.
 For me, one of the most interesting of the current results are the morphological studies now being provided by the first CHIME/FRB catalogue.
 The clearly distinct classes emerging from this sample indicate to me strong evidence in favor of multiple source populations.
-We are clearly just scraping the surface right now, but I'll boldly predict that a single source population for FRBs will no longer be viable by the middle of this decade.
+We are clearly just scraping the surface right now, but I will boldly predict that a single source population for FRBs will no longer be viable by the middle of this decade.
+I am optimistic that prompt electromagnetic counterparts will soon be observed for some FRBs in the form of optical flashes.
+Spurred on by Bing Zhang, I also dare to dream of an association between an FRB and a gravitational wave source.